 Still, those expectations were a far cry from knowing what our day-to-day experience of working together would be like.
 How often would they come to Portland?
 How would we get aligned on big decisions for the business?
 We had a lot to learn.
-And just like in any relationship, I’d have to figure out when to compromise and when to stand my ground; how to communicate so that I’d be heard; and how to handle sticky situations as a team.
+And just like in any relationship, I’d have to figure out when to compromise and when to stand my ground, how to communicate so that I’d be heard, and how to handle sticky situations as a team.

-To help me navigate the change and growth that comes with partnership—and with all the new developments in my business in the year to come—I developed a guiding principle: Be true to your intentions, flexible in your approach.
+To help me navigate the change and growth that comes with partnership—and with all the new developments in my business in the year to come—I developed a guiding principle: be true to your intentions, and flexible in your approach.
 This kind of thinking came intuitively to me.
 I’d been through troubling times before (like with my divorce or in dealing with my vocal condition) and had to find ways to cope and move forward.
 When things didn’t feel perfectly under my control, or when the path seemed to be making unexpected turns, I’d try to take a high-level view and ask, Am I still moving toward my big vision, even if the approach has changed or evolved?
 If the answer was yes, then I felt securely aligned with my authentic purpose, even if things weren’t exactly as I’d initially envisioned.
 I continually worked toward my goal of making more healthy products available to more people, which eventually became my stated ambition to be “the new face of natural”—a kind of natural that was modern, accessible, and effective.
 Remaining confident and aware of my own guiding principle allowed me to be open and expansive to new ideas.

 Invest to advance

 Long gone were the days of landing retail accounts by showing up at grocery stores with samples of deodorant in one arm and Oliver in the other.
-Chris now took on the task of pitching bigger accounts and chain stores, while my brokers Mia and Lisa continued their efforts, along with a few others I’d taken on in additional territories.
+Chris now took on the task of pitching bigger accounts and chain stores, while my brokers Mia and Lisa continued their efforts, along with a few others I’d hired for additional territories.
 Schmidt’s was covering the map.
-Now, my days were spent largely in front of my computer, trying to keep track of who I needed to consider as a new partner, which existing accounts needed to be invoiced or were late on payment, which retailers needed a response to a special request, which orders to prioritize—it went on and on.
+Now, my days were spent largely in front of my computer, processing myriad tasks: trying to keep track of who I needed to consider as a new partner, which existing accounts needed to be invoiced or were late on payment, which retailers needed a response to a special request, which orders to prioritize—it went on and on.

-Thankfully, Ben had become a trusted keyman who made sure everything in production, or the “back of the house,” ran smoothly while I stared at my inbox.
+Thankfully, Ben had become a trusted keyman who made sure everything in production (or the “back of the house”) ran smoothly while I stared at my inbox.
 He’d gone from packing boxes in my garage to serving in a management role, overseeing many aspects of the business, from production, to supply chain, to shipping, to briefly helping out with customer support, and more.
-In January 2015, because demand was ever-increasing, I hired another part-time assistant to join Ben, Alex, Mike, and Shaunee.
+In January 2015, because of ever-increasing demand, I hired another part-time assistant to join Ben, Alex, Mike, and Shaunee.

-It was clear that we needed a larger space.
+It was also clear that we needed a larger space.
 Kevin and Michael came to Portland for a few days to help me and Chris hunt for a new space.
-We didn’t find the right spot, but finally, in April, Chris and I found a new home for the business.
-It was our first legitimate production space: a 5900 square-foot warehouse—more than seven times the size of our current space, which felt huge—in a business park.
+We didn’t find the right spot, but finally, in April, Chris and I found a new home for the business, a 5900-square-foot warehouse in a business park.
+It was our first legitimate production space: more than seven times the size of our current space.
+It felt huge.